The Aftermath of a Slip and Fall On the Job Accident

 Step Three: Report the Accident

-If you suffered serious injury, seeking immediate medical attention should be your top priority.
+If you suffered a serious injury, seeking immediate medical attention should be your top priority.
 Your next step should be to report your accident to your superior as soon as possible.
 Your employee handbook may include the proper procedure for reporting serious injuries; follow the procedure.
 In some restaurants, for example, even minor burns may require medical attention and a report.
 If you need to fill out an accident report or answer questions about your trip and fall, make sure you follow your workplace’s procedure.
 Avoid implicating yourself in your trip and fall or accepting fault.
 Try to avoid making statements like “I’m fine” or “I’m not hurt,” especially if you have not yet seen a medical professional.

 Step Four: Contact a Lawyer

-Any time you suffer injuries in a trip and fall accident at work, you may need to retain a lawyer to help you decide how best to proceed.
+Any time you suffer life-changing injuries in a trip and fall accident at work, you may need to retain a lawyer to help you decide how best to proceed.
 A lawyer can help you navigate the difficult world of workers’ compensation and provide vital information about protecting your rights throughout your recovery.
 Not only that, working with a lawyer can help prevent you from making critical errors that may decrease the settlement or compensation that you receive.

 Are You Eligible for Workers’ Compensation Benefits?